TonyP4N/eth2.0-dafny/README.md

 - test/exe_spec_test.py **_[new]_**

 # How to complie to other languages
-> For example, compile to PHP
+For example, compile to PHP

 `dafny /compileTarget:php /spillTargetCode:1 <YOUR_FILE.dfy>`

 For other languages, replace the parameter of `/compileTarget`.
-For more information, click [here](https://dafny.org/latest/toc)
+> For more information, please click [here](https://dafny.org/latest/toc)